Mumbai traffic cops want 30 pc hike for breathing in polluted air

-Following a ‘health expenditure’ hike in the salary of Hyderabad cops, Mumbai traffic police, who are battling asthma, hearing impairment and high blood pressure, demand a 30% raise as Pollution Hazard Allowance
+Following a "health expenditure" hike in salary of Hyderabad cops, Mumbai traffic police, who are battling respiratory problems, hearing impairment, demand raise as Pollution Hazard Allowance

 Most of us can’t wait to get back indoors after braving the haze of soot and smoke hanging over Mumbai every day, but no one bears the brunt of this city’s imploding pollution crisis more than the traffic police who are forced to spend hours doing their duty right in the middle of all the dust and din from the city’s roads.